 Set the conference video bandwidth mode.

-Requires user role: ADMIN Value space: <Dynamic/Static>
+Value space: <Dynamic/Static>

 Dynamic: The available transmit bandwidth for the video channels are distributed among the currently active channels.
 If there is no presentation, the main video channels will use the bandwidth of the presentation channel.